o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/fonts/rendering.md

 + Font texture width / `widthslots` = slot width
 + Font texture height / `heightslots` = slot height

-Where `widthslots` is the number of character slots across the width (x\-axis) of the font texture and `heightslots` is the number of character slots across the height (y\-axis) of the font texture.
+Where `widthslots` is the number of character slots across the width (x-axis) of the font texture and `heightslots` is the number of character slots across the height (y-axis) of the font texture.

 In the `default-ui.font` example in the previous section, the font texture size was 512x256.
 Assuming the character slots are at their default values (16x8):
 + 512 / 16 = 32 (slot width)
 + 256 / 8 = 32 (slot height)

-For a 512x256 sized font texture, you can render pixel\-perfect characters at 32x32 pixels.
+For a 512x256 sized font texture, you can render pixel-perfect characters at 32x32 pixels.

 Knowing these calculations helps you determine the right font texture size for the purposes of your game UI.